Let's take a look at the deck list

 2 Joraga Invocation

 These changes focus completely on the Elves themselves, lowering the mana curve considerably.
 The expensive removal is out for additional copies of Might of the Masses and maxing out the creature line-up.
 The inexpensive mana base fix is to include the Green/Black tapland Jungle Hollow.
 Eyeblight Massacre and Joraga Invocation stay since they still work for the deck even if they may not be cards typically seen in high-level play.
 These additions would likely cost you no more than $10-15 USD.

 Alternatively, if you want to spend more money, the 2 Eyeblight Masacre and 2 Joraga Invocation could be replaced with 4 Collected Company.
 Since much of your deck is now creatures with mana costs of 3 or less (including the Hydras) you have the potential of dropping two creatures directly into play more often than not.
-That's about a $50-60 addition, however.
+Those are some fairly expensive additions, however.
 You can also swap out the Hydras for two copies of Gilt-Leaf Winnower.